Buy Your First Home in the Triangle Even If You Don't Know Where to Start

 Finalize your loan

 Be prepared to submit lots of financial and personal paperwork.
-This part of the process can be a little tedious, but it's fairly short-lived and ensures your lender is able to do a full background check.
+This part of the process can be a little tedious, but it's fairly short-lived and ensures your lender can do a full background check.

 Sign & pay

-Your lender will let you know ahead of time what your closing costs will include and what the total will be.
+Your lender will tell you know ahead of time, what your closing costs will include and what the total will be.
 Before you reach the closing table, you'll have to obtain a cashier's check or wire your closing costs.